project

 The approach of this project is as follows:

-• An existing technique for on-site qPCR analysis of bacteria in water is being further developed for semi-automated monitoring of NV markers on-site.
+• An existing technique for on-site qPCR analysis of bacteria in water is being further developed for semi-automated monitoring of IV markers on-site.
 This mainly concerns developments in automation and on-site concentration of viruses from water.

 Expected outcome

-The project will deliver the knowledge and technology needed to apply the NV method in practice for integrity monitoring of drinking water treatment plants.
+The project will deliver the knowledge and technology needed to apply the IV method in practice for integrity monitoring of drinking water treatment plants.
 Specifically, this should result in a new method for operational monitoring of treatment integrity, with a particular focus on membranes and other physical removal steps.